-Vaccines from Johnson & Johnson, Moderna and Pfizer will be utilized for this effort at this time, but given limited supply, customers will not be able to choose which vaccine they receive.
+Vaccines from Johnson & Johnson, Moderna and Pfizer will be utilized for this effort at this time, customers will not be able to choose which vaccine they receive.

 Does this mean vaccine is available to everyone in the states/jurisdictions where Walgreens is a pharmacy partner?

 At the beginning of the program, prioritized populations varied based on state and jurisdiction guidelines.
 As the program progressed, eligibility criteria was losened and as of May, individuals 16 years old and above are eligible to receive the COVID-19 vaccine.

 Why are there only a few pharmacy partners in each area?

 The CDC selected pharmacy partners for each areas; questions regarding these selections should be directed to the CDC.

 What is Walgreens doing to further expand COVID-19 testing locations?

 Walgreens has established COVID-19 testing sites available to individuals age 3 and older across the country, including Washington D.C. and Puerto Rico, to help meet the growing need in communities nationwide.